IsaacTrendy/alx-pre_course/0x01-git/README.md

-Getting started with git and github
+Getting started with git and github. github updated